 The Federal demand for helium rarely, if ever, met the expectations underlying the terms of the Treasury's loan to the Bureau of Mines.
-When the 1995 deadline to pay off the debt arrived, the \$252 million the Bureau had spent on privately-produced helium had increased to \$1.3 billion (principal and interest), and the Bureau of Mines appeared to have little prospect of ever repaying the debt.
+When the 1995 deadline to pay off the debt arrived, the \$252 million the Bureau had spent on privately-produced helium and infrastructure had increased to \$1.3 billion (principal and interest), and the Bureau of Mines appeared to have little prospect of ever repaying the debt.
 In his 1995 State of the Union address, President Bill Clinton stated that it was his Administration's goal to privatize the Federal helium program.

-Congress subsequently passed the Helium Privatization Act of 1996 (HPA), which required the BLM (which assumed jurisdiction over the program after the termination of the Bureau of Mines) to make available for sale the vast majority of the stockpile of crude helium.
+Congress subsequently passed the HPA, which required the BLM (which assumed jurisdiction over the program after the termination of the Bureau of Mines in 1996) to make available for sale the vast majority of the stockpile of crude helium.
 The mandate directed the BLM to begin selling helium no later than 2005, in order to avoid market disruption.
 The BLM was to make a consistent amount of helium available every year at a price based on the amount of remaining helium debt and the amount of helium in storage.
 When Congress passed the HPA, there was approximately 30.5 billion cubic feet (Bcf) of helium in storage in the Bush Dome Reservoir.
-The HPA mandated the BLM to make available for sale all of the helium in excess of a 600 million cubic feet (MMcf) permanent reserve.
+The HPA mandated that the BLM offer for sale all of the helium in excess of a 600 million cubic feet (MMcf) permanent reserve by 2015.
 Also, under the HPA, once the debt was paid off, the revolving fund that was the source of operating funds was to be terminated.
 Repayment of the helium debt from helium sales and other operational revenue occurred in October 2013.
+As of May 2015, there is about 6.7 Bcf of federally-owned helium and about 2.4 Bcf of privately-owned helium in the Reserve.